Sky-CSC/OSL/docfx/index.md

 ![riot](https://img.shields.io/badge/api-League%20of%20Legends-blue)
 ![riot2](https://img.shields.io/badge/api-RIOT-blue)

-Here you'll find the OSR-Client and OSR-Server for the Overlay Spectator Riot software suit.
+Here you'll find the OSL-Client and OSL-Server for the Overlay Spectator Live software suit.

 For more information, please refer to these different documentations.
 - **Client**